greenygh0st/greenygh0st/README.md

 ### Hi there I'm Dale 👋

-## I am Senior Developer at one of those "large tech companies" 🧙
+## I am Senior Developer 🧙 at one of those "large tech companies" on a small application team
 I wear many cool hats there like:
 - Developer/Engineer 👨‍💻
 - DevOps ✨